The mountain of all desires

 BASE CAMP

-The base camp is our home for several weeks, and must be as comfortable as possible to allow us to recuperate properly on our return from the altitude camps.
-It should also enable us to cope with periods of bad weather in the best possible conditions.
+As a home base for several weeks, it needs to be as comfortable as possible, so that you can recuperate properly on your return from the high altitude camps and cope with periods of bad weather in the best possible conditions.
 Each participant has his or her own individual tent with a comfortable mattress.
-A mess tent is the main living area.
+We also have a kitchen tent, a shower tent and a toilet tent.
+The mess tent is the main living area.
 Tables and chairs are permanently installed.
-We also have a shower tent and a toilet tent.

 HIGH-ALTITUDE CAMPS